tommwambire/Sourcing-Pricing-Strategy-Optimization/README.md

 - **Identifying Optimal Sourcing Locations:** The company needs to identify the most cost-effective sourcing locations across different Kenyan counties to minimize procurement costs and ensure a reliable supply chain.
 - **Timing Purchases Strategically:** GlobeHarvest requires insights into the optimal timing for purchasing various commodities, considering seasonal fluctuations, market trends, and price dynamics.
 - **Navigating Price Variabilities:** Significant price discrepancies exist across different regions in Kenya, necessitating a systematic approach to ensure competitive pricing and optimize profitability.
-- **Ensuring Global Competitiveness:** GlobeHarvest aims not only to source commodities but also potentially export products.
-Understanding how Kenyan prices compare to global averages is essential for identifying export opportunities and maintaining competitiveness in the global market.

 ## Objectives:
 The primary objectives of GlobeHarvest Co. in optimizing its sourcing and pricing strategies for the Kenyan market are as follows: